 Depending on the system configuration when the WebSocket protocol is disabled, you may or may not see the Real-time Updates dialog box.

-Under the global menu > your user name > My settings, you can change some of your account settings.
+Under the top menu > your user name > My settings, you can change some of your account settings.
 User name and password are usually set in an external system, such as Windows or an SQL database, and cannot be changed in Episerver in that case.